cloudposse/terraform-aws-components/modules/eks/cluster/README.md

 # Component: `eks/cluster`

-This component is responsible for provisioning an end-to-end EKS Cluster, including managed node groups.
+This component is responsible for provisioning an end-to-end EKS Cluster, including managed node groups and Fargate profiles.

 :::warning